lightvector/KataGo/README.md

 If you are observing any crashes in KataGo while attempting to run the benchmark or the program itself, and you have one of the below GPUs, then this is likely the reason.

 * **AMD Radeon RX 5700** - AMD's drivers for OpenCL for this GPU have been buggy ever since this GPU was released, and as of May 2020 AMD has still never released a fix.
 If you are using this GPU, you will just not be able to run KataGo (Leela Zero and other Go engines will probably fail too) and will probably also obtain incorrect calculations or crash if doing anything else scientific or mathematical that uses OpenCL.
 See for example these reddit threads: [[1]](https://www.reddit.com/r/Amd/comments/ebso1x/its_not_just_setihome_any_mathematic_or/) or [[2]](https://www.reddit.com/r/BOINC/comments/ebiz18/psa_please_remove_your_amd_rx5700xt_from_setihome/) or this [L19 thread](https://lifein19x19.com/viewtopic.php?f=18&t=17093).
-* **OpenCL Mesa** - These drivers for OpenCL on AMD GPUs are buggy.
-If you are using an AMD GPU and on startup before crashing you see KataGo printing something like
+* **OpenCL Mesa** - These drivers for OpenCL are buggy.
+Particularly if on startup before crashing you see KataGo printing something like
 `Found OpenCL Platform 0: ...
 (Mesa) (OpenCL 1.1 Mesa ...) ...`
 then you are using the Mesa drivers.
 You will need to change your drivers, see for example this [KataGo issue](https://github.com/lightvector/KataGo/issues/182#issuecomment-607943405) which links to [this thread](https://bbs.archlinux.org/viewtopic.php?pid=1895516#p1895516).
 * **Intel Integrated Graphics** - For weaker/older machines or laptops or devices that don't have a dedicated GPU, KataGo might end up using the weak "Intel Integrated Graphics" that is built in with the CPU.
 Often this will work fine (although KataGo will be slow and only get a tiny number of playouts compared to using a real GPU), but various versions of Intel Integrated Graphics can also be buggy and not work at all.
 If a driver update doesn't work for you, then the only solution is to upgrade to a better GPU.
 See for example this [issue](https://github.com/lightvector/KataGo/issues/54) or this [issue](https://github.com/lightvector/KataGo/issues/78), or this [other Github's issue](https://github.com/CNugteren/CLBlast/issues/280).